Leaving the hospital - your discharge plan

 - Health care, such as driving to appointments, managing medicines, and using medical equipment

 Depending on the type of help you need, family or friends may be able to assist you.
 If you need a home health care aid, ask your discharge planner for suggestions.
 You can also search for local programs and services.
-Here are some sites that can help:
+Here are some websites that can help:

 - Family Care Navigator --